intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

-A liaison statement does not automatically imply any level of consensus and as such it is the responsibility of the chairs or the responsible AD to figure out if a working groups consensus should be strived for before sending a liaison statement.
+A liaison statement does not automatically imply any level of consensus and as such it is the responsibility of the chairs or the responsible AD to figure out if working groups consensus should be strived for before sending a liaison statement.

 The simplest case of sending a liaison statement from